dsc-courses/dsc80-2026-su/syllabus.md

 In the case that you submit code that doesn't run and discover this at a later date, you have some options:

-1. For a project or project checkpoint, if it is still before the slip day deadline, you may use slip days to fix your code and resubmit.
+1. For a project or project checkpoint, if it is still before the slip day deadline, you may use a slip day to fix your code and resubmit.
 Note that you're free to do this even if your code runs – this is just making use of the normal slip day mechanism to submit an assignment late.
 Likewise, for a lab, if it is before the resubmission deadline, you can resubmit the lab as usual, and you'll get half credit because you'll have a 0 on the original submission.
 2. If it is past the slip day deadline **and** your code requires only minor fixes (e.g., the file name is wrong) we will fix your code **at the cost of a slip day**.
 Note that this slip day is **in addition** to any slip days you